triyanox/async-sequence/README.md

 - `getCompletedTasks(): (() => Promise<T>)[]`: Returns the completed tasks.
 - `getFailedTasks(): (() => Promise<T>)[]`: Returns the failed tasks.
 - `getRetryTasks(): (() => Promise<T>)[]`: Returns the tasks that are currently being retried.
+- `getResults(): Promise<T[]>`: Returns the results of the PromiseSequencer if the `throwOnErrors` option is set to `false` it will return null for the failed tasks if not it will throw an error.
+- `setCurrentConcurrency(concurrency: number): void`: Sets the current concurrency.

 ### Function: createPromiseSequencer\<T>